Rahul-Bairwa/React-Textflux/README.md

 - **Paste code from any IDE** and it will auto-format as a code block
 - **Text wrapping** and horizontal scroll for long lines
 - **Monospace font** for code clarity
-- **Continue typing after code**: After pasting/inserting code, a new line is added so you can keep writing
+- **Continue typing after code:** After pasting/inserting code, a new line is added so you can keep writing. **Focus remains inside the code block so you can start typing code immediately.**
+- **Move out of code block:** Use arrow keys or mouse to move to the new line and continue writing after the code block.
-- **Highlighting**: Toolbar button is highlighted when your cursor is inside a code block
+- **Highlighting:** Toolbar button is highlighted when your cursor is inside a code block

+> **Tip:** After inserting a code block, just start typing your code.
+To continue writing outside the code block, use the arrow keys or click on the new line below the code block.

 ---